-- (a) Mr. MP Wong was re-designated as the chief executive officer of the Company with effect from 30 September 2021.
-He is also the director of certain subsidiaries of the Company and the Group paid emoluments to him in his capacity as the directors to those subsidiaries of the Company. - (b) Mr. CB Wong and Mr. HP Wong are also the director of certain subsidiaries of the Company and the Group paid emoluments to them in their capacity as the directors to those subsidiaries of the Company. - (c) Ms. Fu Bun Bun resigned as an executive director and the chief executive officer of the Company with effect from 30 September 2021. - (d) Mr. Chen Yeung Tak resigned as an independent non-executive director of the Company with effect from 30 November 2021. - (e) Dr. Leung Wai Cheung was appointed as an independent non-executive director of the Company with effect from 30 November 2021.
+- (a) Mr. MP Wong is also the director of certain subsidiaries of the Company and the Group paid emoluments to him in his capacity as the directors to those subsidiaries of the Company. - Mr. CB Wong and Mr. HP Wong are also the director of certain subsidiaries of the Company and the Group paid emoluments to them in their capacity as the directors to those subsidiaries of the Company.

-31 BENEFITS AND INTERESTS OF DIRECTORS (Continued)
+BENEFITS AND INTERESTS OF DIRECTORS (Continued)